parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming PhD Mathematics student at [UC San Diego](https://ucsd.edu/), starting in Fall 2025.
-I recieved my MMath Statistics from [UWaterloo](https://uwaterloo.ca/) under the supervision of [Prof. Aukosh Jagannath](https://aukosh.github.io/) in 2025.
-Prior to this, I earned my BSc Physics from [Sharif](https://en.sharif.ir/) in 2023.
-Also, I completed a summer research internship at [EPFL](https://www.epfl.ch/en/) under the supervison of [Prof. Lenka Zdeborová](https://people.epfl.ch/lenka.zdeborova/?lang=en) in 2022.
+I am an incoming PhD student in Mathematics at [UC San Diego](https://ucsd.edu/), beginning in Fall 2025.
+I completed my Master of Mathematics (MMath) in Statistics at the [University of Waterloo](https://uwaterloo.ca/) under the supervision of [Prof. Aukosh Jagannath](https://aukosh.github.io/), and earned my BSc in Physics from [Sharif University of Technology](https://en.sharif.ir/) in 2023.
+In Summer 2022, I was a research intern at [EPFL](https://www.epfl.ch/en/), working under [Prof. Lenka Zdeborová](https://people.epfl.ch/lenka.zdeborova/?lang=en).

-My research interests lie at the intersection of probability theory, high-dimensional statistics, stochastic analysis, and random matrix theory, with a focus on understanding statistical physics through mathematical frameworks.
+My research interests lie at the intersection of **probability theory**, **high-dimensional statistics**, **stochastic analysis**, and **random matrix theory**, with a focus on understanding inference and learning problems through the lens of statistical physics.

+---

-## News
+## 🗞️ News

-- April 2025: My MMath thesis is now [available on UWSpace](https://hdl.handle.net/10012/21642).
+- **April 2025** — My MMath thesis is now [available on UWSpace](https://hdl.handle.net/10012/21642).
-- July 2024: Attended the [CRM-PIMS summer school in probability](https://personal.math.ubc.ca/~angel/ssprob24/) in Montréal.
+- **July 2024** — Attended the [CRM-PIMS Summer School in Probability](https://personal.math.ubc.ca/~angel/ssprob24/) in Montréal.